salahnomad/salahnomad.github.io/content/stories-wisdom/_index.md

 ---
-title: "Stories & Wisdom: The Captain's Logbook"
+title: "Stories and Wisdom: The Captain's Logbook"
 date: 2025-10-01
 draft: false
 description: "This is the heart of the caravan.
 The logbook of a voyage from ancestral wisdom to digital horizons.
 Discover the foundational philosophies and personal stories that forged Rooted Nomadism."